Domestic Vacation Ideas: 15 US Cities That Feel Like Popular European Destinations

 9. Portland, Oregon

-The people in Portland are as diverse as they come, and the town's unofficial slogan is, "Keep Portland Weird."
-Find out what's happening at the Portland Theater
+The people in Portland are as diverse as they come, and the town’s unofficial slogan is, “Keep Portland Weird.”
+For an equally potent dose of culture and nature, and amazing food, definitely plan a visit to this unique city.

 10. Tarpon Springs, Florida

-The heritage of Tarpon Springs, Florida is predominantly Greek.
-When you visit, you will definitely feel the vibes of Greece.
-Take your pick of Greek food, as there are plenty of homestyle restaurants with recipes that taste as if they've been perfected through generations.
+The rich heritage of Tarpon Springs originated in the early 1900s, when sponge divers emigrated here from Greece to participate in the newly booming sponge industry.
+To this day, the city remains deeply influenced by Greek culture.
+Take your pick of Greek food, as there are plenty of homestyle restaurants with recipes that taste as if they’ve been perfected through generations.

 11. Leavenworth, Washington